TREAT SLEEP APNEA MOBILE AL - SNORING APPLIANCES

 • Heart problems.
 Lack of oxygen while sleeping can strain your cardiovascular system—increasing your risk of hypertension (high blood pressure).
 Therefore, it can also increase your chance of having a heart attack.

 • Fatigue.
 When you have sleep apnea, you may wake up multiple times a night during a very restless sleep.
-More than likely you will get out of bed in the morning feeling fatigued and your body and mind do not feel replenished.
+More than likely, you will get out of bed in the morning feeling fatigued, and your body and mind will not feel replenished.
 Restless sleep can make your mind foggy and decrease your attention span and concentration.
-A number of motor vehicle and on the job accidents occur do to poor sleep quality.
-Not to mention, this day time fatigue can make you moody, irritable and even depressed.
+A number of motor vehicle and on-the-job accidents occur do to poor sleep quality.
+Not to mention, this daytime fatigue can make you moody, irritable, and even depressed.

 WHAT CAUSES SLEEP APNEA?

-While central sleep apnea is caused by a chemical disorder, obstructive sleep apnea may be occurring for a few different reasons.
+While central sleep apnea is caused by a chemical disorder, obstructive sleep apnea may occur for a few different reasons.
 Luckily, with proper attention and treatment, you may be able to manage the condition in order to get a restful sleep.

 Some of the causes of obstructive sleep apnea include:

 • Overweight or Obesity.
-Once a person gains enough weight, fat may begin to be deposited around the upper airways of the neck, impeding your ability to breathe.
-With proper diet and exercise this can be easily treated.
+Once a person gains enough weight, fat may begin to be deposited around the upper airways of the neck, impeding their ability to breathe.
+With proper diet and exercise, this can be easily treated.

 • Age.
-Sometimes sleep apnea is a product of aging.
-If this is this case, then there aren’t lifestyle changes that can be made to resolve it and you should speak with your physician about treatment options.
+Sometimes, sleep apnea is a product of aging.
+If this is the case, then there aren’t lifestyle changes that can be made to resolve it, and you should speak with your physician about treatment options.

 • Alcohol or Drugs.
-Sedatives, alcohol and/or tranquilizers can interfere with your ability to properly breathe, due to the muscles in your throat becoming too relaxed.
+Sedatives, alcohol, and/or tranquilizers can interfere with your ability to breathe properly, due to the muscles in your throat becoming too relaxed.
 If this is contributing to obstructive sleep apnea, you may need to cut back on—or quit—drinking.

 HOW TO KNOW IF YOU HAVE SLEEP APNEA